raygun101/MarkupKit/README.md

 * `LMColumnView` - arranges subviews in a vertical line
 * `LMLayerView` - arranges subviews in layers, like a stack of transparencies

-These classes use layout constraints internally, but hide the details from the developer.
-When used in markup, they can help the developer more easily visualize the resulting output.
-They can also be created and manipulated programmatically to provide dynamic layout behavior.
+These classes use layout constraints internally, allowing developers to easily take advantage of auto layout while eliminating the need to manage constraints directly.

 All layout view types extend the abstract `LMLayoutView` class, which defines the following methods: